DestinE-Climate-DT/one_pass/README.md

 ## How to configure
 The one pass algorithms are contained in the python script `opa.py` and need to be passed configuration information (data requests) in order from them to work.
 These requests can either be given as a python dictionary (see `wrapper.py`) or from the configuration file `config.yml`.
 The following need to be defined:

 - `stat:`.
 This variable defines the statistic you wish to compute.
-The current options are `"mean", "std", "var", "thresh_exceed", "min", "max", "percentile"`.
+The current options are `"mean", "std", "var", "thresh_exceed", "min", "max", "percentile"`. **Note `percentile` is new to v0.3.0, see below for details on how to use in the config.**

 - `stat_freq:` This defines the frequency of the requested statistic.
 The current options are `"hourly", "3hourly", "6hourly", "12hourly", "daily", "weekly", "monthly", "3monthly", "annually", "continuous"`.
 Be careful about spelling, it matters.
 Note: for the frequencies `"weekly", "monthly", "annually`, the statistic will work with the calendar, e.g. `"annually"` will only work if you the first piece of data provided corresponds to the 1st January, it will not compute a random 365 days starting on any random date.
 The same for monthly and weekly, where weekly runs from Monday - Sunday.
 The option of `"continuous`, will start from the first piece of data that you give it.